dluxio/dluxio/README.md

 [Waffle board](https://waffle.io/dluxio/dluxio/join)
 [Discord](https://discord.gg/Beeb38j)

+### Run dlux locally
+Everything about dlux except for the domain in posted hyperlinks is decentralized.

+> Caution, potential security risk: The steemconnect default localhost credentials are public, if somebody gets your access token/localhost cookie they can trigger scope actions such as vote and post on your behalf, running ipfs content from a localhost node may present a XSS vector.

-Have node installed, clone our github:
+Have node installed, clone our .git
 ```
 dluxio$ npm install
 dluxio$ npm start
 ```
-navigate to `localhost:3000` which will now ask you to log in to steemconnect.
+navigate to `localhost:3000`
-There is a VR welcome screen that leads to a single page steem explorer.
-There is a hidden `/post` feature that stores a blog post with an reference to an IPFS hash.

 ### Contributors

-* @disregardfiat - Steven Ettinger | Technical Lead
+* @disregardfiat - Steven Ettinger
-* @markegiles - Mark E Giles | Project Lead
+* @markegiles - Mark E Giles

 ### Many Thanks
-@sambillingham - STEEM boilerplate
 The A-frame community at large.
 Especially if you've written tutorials or answered questions on SO:
 @ngokevin, @donmccurdy, @haydenlee, etc etc
 All the open-source developers and companies that believe in open protocols.
+The developers, witnesses, and users/believers of the steem blockchain.
-Further contributors prove Creative Commons & MIT licensing can be blended with proof of brain rewards to further our development as a society.
+Further contributors prove Creative Commons & MIT licensing can be blended with proof of brain rewards to further our development as a society :)